- Phone number

 Weekend and evening sessions are available.

-I provide face-to-face counselling sessions in Stroud, Gloucestershire, and sessions can also be conducted over the phone or online via Zoom, Skype, Teams or FaceTime.
+I provide face-to-face counselling sessions in my therapy room in Stroud, Gloucestershire, and sessions can also be conducted over the phone or online via Zoom, Skype, Teams or FaceTime.

 My first session

 During our first session, you will have the opportunity to explore your reasons for coming to counselling and we will discuss the ways in which I might be able to help you.
 We will also talk about the way in which we will work together, including our agreement regarding confidentiality.

 There is never any obligation to continue with counselling and during the first session you can decide if you feel comfortable and want to work with me in the future.
 If you wish to continue with counselling, we will plan to meet for six sessions, at which point we will review the counselling process and decide whether to continue with further sessions.
 You can end the counselling relationship at any time, but ideally we will plan the ending and work towards it in a structured way.